Healthdirect Free Australian health advice you can count on.

 What causes hives?

-The hives rash is caused when the body produces a substance called histamine, which is a protein used to fight off viruses and bacteria.
+A hives rash is caused when your body produces a substance called histamine.
+This is a protein released by the body in response to a perceived threat (trigger).

 In most cases, it is not known what triggers this reaction.
-Sometimes the hives rash happens because of:
+Sometimes, urticaria can occur in response to:

-Hives that last for days at a time are almost never due to an allergy, apart from an allergy to a specific medication.
+Hives that lasts for days at a time are almost never due to an allergy, apart from some cases of medicine allergy.

 Stress rarely causes hives, but stress can make the symptoms worse.

 Sometimes hives can last for a long time.
-If you have hives for more than 6 weeks you might need more tests to identify whether an underlying infection or chronic immune disorder is causing the symptoms.
+If you have hives for more than 6 weeks, your doctor may refer you for more tests to check if an underlying infection or chronic immune disorder is causing the symptoms.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.